social-streets/the-slice/site-template/src/data/articles/wilton-s-music-hall-history.md

   - "features"
 featuredImage: "/images/Wiltons-Hall-view-from-stage-by-Paul-Marc-Mitchell-.jpg"
 author: "matt-ludlow"
-excerpt: "Wilton’s has entertained working people and provided shelter for the poor, destitute and war-weary.
+description: "Wilton’s has entertained working people and provided shelter for the poor, destitute and war-weary.
 Much like the East End, it has lived through and survived riots, wars and an ever-changing socio-political landscape."
 ---

 Wilton’s Music Hall is a local favourite, with critically acclaimed performances such as The Rake’s Progress, lauded by Stephen Fry - and of course the annual Christmas show.
 The awe of walking through the red doors of this unassuming Victorian-era building into the faded glory of the hall does not cease, even on repeat viewings.